No Midweek due to Spring Break

 To connect with a Small Group, contact Cameron Whitehurst (334.262.3892 or cwhitehurst@trinitypca.org) for assistance.

 Come early to Midweek and drop by the bookstore and browse our great selection of books, Bibles, and Christian resources.
 Need a gift?
 We’re here to help!
 We have gift options for every age.
-Shop and browse Trinity Bookstore from 9:30 a.m. until 5:30 p.m. on Wednesdays.
+Shop and browse Trinity Bookstore on Wednesday nights.
 The bookstore is conveniently located just inside the Hull Street entrance.